FinlyWealth/mds-finly-search/README.md

 ### Run the application (choose one)

 - [Instructions](#application-setup-instructions---makefile) for running the search engine application through make file.
 - [Instructions](#application-setup-instructions---docker) for running the search engine application through docker container.
-This method is recommended if you don't want to setup your local environment.
+This is to test for deployment.

 ### Run experiment (optional)